PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Introduction

-We test our approach with a curated real-world dataset of privacy-related discussions from \emph{Hacker News}~\citep{hackernews}, a technical forum where users debate issues such as surveillance, data governance, and algorithmic decision-making.
-To quantitatively evaluate reasoning fidelity, we implement a {Privacy Concern Judge}, an LLM-as-a-judge model calibrated against an established privacy concern taxonomy~\citep{10.1145/3613904.3642500}.
+We introduce \(\PRA\), an agent design that moves from norm judgment to privacy reasoning. \(\PRA\) is grounded in three key ideas.
+First, LLMs possess perceptual skills that detect subtle cues in implicit language and strong role-playing capabilities that link observed behaviors to human characteristics, enabling them to serve as the cognitive substrate for simulating individual privacy reasoning~\citep{aher2023using, park2023generative}.
+Second, a user's ``privacy mind'' can be reconstructed from their real-world comment history by distilling experiences, personality traits, awareness levels, and cultural orientations into a structured representation, grounded in the Antecedents--Privacy Concerns--Outcomes (APCO) framework~\citep{smith2011information}.
+Third, a contextual filter can dynamically activate relevant privacy beliefs based on the contexts in a scenario, operationalizing bounded rationality from Working Memory Theory~\citep{baddeley2020working}: not all beliefs are active at once, but context determines which ones surface.

-Through extensive experiments, we demonstrate that our \(\PRA\) achieves significant performance improvement over baseline models and demonstrates strong generalizability across both domains and individuals.
-Beyond empirical gains, personalized privacy reasoning opens up a broad range of practical applications.
-In design prototyping, development teams can simulate diverse privacy personas—such as privacy maximalists, convenience-seekers, and security pragmatists—to anticipate likely objections and friction points before deployment.
-In policy auditing and regulatory compliance, organizations can stress-test proposed policies against a library of simulated personas to surface predictable concerns (e.g., “lack of alternative choice” for mandatory telemetry) and design targeted mitigations.
+We evaluate \(\PRA\) on real-world privacy discussions from \emph{HackerNews}~\citep{hackernews}, a technical forum where users debate surveillance, data governance, and algorithmic decision-making.
+To quantify reasoning faithfulness, we implement a Privacy Concern Judge, an LLM-as-a-Judge model calibrated against an established privacy concern taxonomy~\citep{10.1145/3613904.3642500}. \(\PRA\) achieves a macro F1-score of 0.473, outperforming the strongest baseline (RAG, 0.449) and substantially exceeding naive prompting (0.335) and privacy persona (0.403).
+Ablation studies confirm the importance of both APCO-structured distillation and contextual filtering, with the full architecture improving F1 by 41\% over naive baselines.
+The architecture also generalizes across domains, maintaining F1 scores of 0.410 and 0.407 on e-commerce and healthcare when trained solely on AI-domain histories.

 We make the following contributions: